AmoebeLabs/material3-themes-manual/docs/basics/ha-m3-theme-colors.md

 - Dark theme color mapping

 ##:material-home-floor-3: Reference colors
-The HA M3 implementation defines no less than **264** reference colors.
+The HAM3 implementation defines no less than **264** reference colors.
 Some are theme mode independent, others are specific for light or dark modes.

 ###:material-home-floor-3: Palette Reference colors